garrettgman/garrettgman.github.io/foundations.md

 2   | $f_{2}$ |   $\:\:$  | $m_{2}$ |  $\:\:$   | $a_{2}$
 3   | $f_{3}$ |   $\:\:$  | $m_{3}$ |  $\:\:$   | $a_{3}$

-The data set contains a structure that parallels the structure of the natural law.
 Each value is associated with a variable, as well as an observation.
 Within each observation, the relationship described by the law is present.
 As a result, the data set reveals what the natural law implies:

 obs | $F$     |     | $M$     |          | $A$
 --- | ------- | --- | ------- | -------- | -------